Canyons of the American Southwest

 - Enjoy Personal Interactions with Colorful Local Residents

-While the geology of the Southwest is perhaps the greatest draw of canyon country, its human history is also fascinating.
+While the geology of the Southwest is undoubtedly the greatest draw of canyon country, its human history is also fascinating.
 From ancient Native Americans to Mormon pioneers, from cowboys to river runners, explorers and settlers of the canyons have inspired their fellow humans for eons.
 We make sure you meet some of the local people who have a history here— and a few stories to tell.

 - We Take Advantage of the Best Light

-- Our Accommodations Are Peaceful and Proximate to the Parks
+- Peaceful and Proximate Accommodations

 We select atmospheric inns and lodges for their ambience and outstanding locations.
 Flanigan’s Inn, located just outside the south entrance to Zion National Park, is the perfect spot for rejuvenating after an exhilarating day of exploring.
 We also stay at two classic properties inside the parks—Bryce Canyon Lodge and Grand Canyon Lodge on the North Rim—at a time of year when they are much mellower than the height of summer.
-A chance to enjoy stays at these elegant, rustic inns that are part of national park history adds a great deal to your Southwest canyons experience.
+A chance to enjoy stays at these elegant, rustic inns that are part of national park heritage adds a great deal to your Southwest canyons experience.

 - Small Custom Tour Vehicles with Plenty of Room